 I let myself get too emotionally worked up during my pregnancy with my daughter when I had bleeding, when I didn’t “feel” pregnant, and when I thought she hadn’t been moving enough.
 And she turned out to be perfectly healthy each time.
 The only thing I accomplished by worrying was to make myself miserable unnecessarily.

-So try to relax as much as possible when something seems concerning.
+So try to relax as much as possible when you encounter a frightening pregnancy situation.
 Talk to your care provider and people who love and support you.
 And stay calm.

 Leave a Reply